alhusa/FYS-STK4155_project3/README.md

 #### SVM
 The parameters that can be adjusted can be found bellow the functions.
 You can adjust:
--Kernel chooses the type of kernel.
-It can be 'poly' of 'rbf' -Number of folds to be used for training (max: 5)
+- Kernel chooses the type of kernel.
+It can be 'poly' of 'rbf'
+- Number of folds to be used for training (max: 5)
--The degree of kernal polynomial (tested up to 10) -Tolerance for choosing the support vectors
+- The degree of kernal polynomial (tested up to 10)
+- Tolerance for choosing the support vectors
--The C-parameter that trades of margin size and number of errors -The gamma-parameter for the SVM
+- The C-parameter that trades of margin size and number of errors
+- The gamma-parameter for the SVM
--Wether to run the scikit SVM or not
+- Wether to run the scikit SVM or not
--Wether to run the created SVM or not
+- Wether to run the created SVM or not
--Wether the functions are verbose or not
+- Wether the functions are verbose or not

 ### Data Set